KittyKart/maru/README.md

 # Maru
-Maru is an open source Discord bot with a full moderation system and image command
+Maru is an open source Discord bot with a full moderation system and image commands
 ### Note this bot is a work in progress
 # Running the bot
 Create a file called ```config.json``` <br/>